• A neighbour has blocked or restricted access to land, a driveway, track, alleyway, or gate

 • Maintain operational and administrative records

-3. Lawful BasisWe process your information on the basis that:
+• Improve the service3.
+Lawful BasisWe process your information on the basis that:

 • You have requested a service (contractual necessity), and/or

-4. Sharing of InformationWe may share your enquiry details with a suitable independent specialist for the purpose of contacting you regarding your matter.We do not sell personal data.
+• We have a legitimate interest in operating and improving this introduction service.4.
+Sharing of InformationWe may share your enquiry details with a suitable independent specialist for the purpose of contacting you regarding your matter.We do not sell personal data.

-5. Data RetentionWe retain enquiry information only for as long as necessary to operate the service, maintain records, and manage follow-up communications.6.
+We do not share your information for marketing unrelated services.5.
+Data RetentionWe retain enquiry information only for as long as necessary to operate the service, maintain records, and manage follow-up communications.6.
 Your RightsYou may request:

 • Access to your personal data